gggray000/ChatRoom/README.md

 2. Added Markdown formatting for summary on the chat page.<br>
 3. Fixed a bug where the ChatBot is not built without an admin prompt.<br>
 <h3>v0.7.3</h3>
-Redesigned chat page for mobile phone.
+Redesigned chat page for mobile devices.
 <h3>v0.7.2</h3>
 Added a feature that the admin can provide instructions to ChatBot on the admin page.<br>
 <h3>v0.7.1</h3>